 Welcome!
 The Louisiana Master Gardener Program is a volunteer development program offered by the LSU AgCenter.
 Master Gardener volunteers are highly trained and provide proven, research-based educational programs to Louisiana residents.

 Since its inception in 1994, more than 3,500 individuals have participated in the program to become certified Louisiana Master Gardeners.
 Certified Louisiana Master Gardeners in good standing were given a unique opportunity to further their knowledge.
-The Advanced Louisiana Master Gardener Program debuted in 2015 and so far, 80 individuals have obtained this advanced status.
-The 2020-2021 Adv.
-Louisiana Master Gardener Program training series is set to begin later this spring.
+The Advanced Louisiana Master Gardener Program debuted in 2015 and so far, over 100 individuals have obtained this advanced status.

 At the heart of the Louisiana Master Gardener program is our volunteers.
 Volunteers assist Louisiana Cooperative Extension Service personnel extend the educational arm of the university to the public by providing horticultural information based on university research and recommendations.